Monday, February 17, 2020

 ›› Your skin should turn pink or reddish as your limb should experience an engorgement of pool in the limbs.

-This information is for educational purposes only and is not intended to replace the advice of your doctor or therapist.
+This information on KAATSU, the Original BFR, is for educational purposes only and is not intended to replace the advice of your doctor or therapist.

 Copyright © 2014 - 2020 by KAATSU Global